cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/_index.md

 {{<plan type="enterprise">}}

-Workers for Platforms allows you to:

-* Run your own code as a wrapper around your users' code.
-* Logically group your code separately from your users’ code.
+Workers for Platforms allows you to run your own code as a wrapper around your user's code.
+With Workers for Platforms, you can logically group your code separately from your user's code, create custom logic, and use additional APIs such as script tags for bulk operations.

-* Create custom routing logic.
-* Use additional APIs like script tags for bulk operations.
-* Surpass Workers' 500 script/account limit.
+Workers for Platforms lets you surpass Workers' 500 script/account [limit](/cloudflare-for-platforms/workers-for-platforms/platform/limits/).

-{{<button type="primary" href="/cloudflare-for-platforms/workers-for-platforms/get-started/configuration/">}}Get started{{</button>}}

 ---

 ## Features

-{{<feature header="Wrangler" href="/workers/wrangler/install-and-update/">}}

-The Workers command-line interface, Wrangler, allows you to [create](/workers/wrangler/commands/#init), [test](/workers/wrangler/commands/#dev), and [deploy](/workers/wrangler/commands/#publish) your Workers projects.
+{{<feature header="Get started" href="/cloudflare-for-platforms/workers-for-platforms/get-started/configuration/" cta="Get started">}}
+Learn how to set up Workers for Platforms.
+{{</feature>}}

+{{<feature header="Workers for Platforms Architecture" href="/cloudflare-for-platforms/workers-for-platforms/learning/how-workers-for-platforms-works/" cta="Learn more">}}
+Learn about Workers for Platforms architecture.
 {{</feature>}}

 ---